apache/mynewt-site/docs/os/core_os/porting/port_mcu.md

 # Porting Mynewt to a new MCU

 Porting Mynew to a new MCU is not a difficult task if the core CPU architectures is already supported.

-The depth of work depends on the amount of hal support you need and provide in your port.
+The depth of work depends on the amount of HAL (Hardware Abstraction Layer) support you need and provide in your port.

 To get started:

-* create a `hw/mcu/mymcu` directory where mymcu is the MCU you are porting to.
+* Create a `hw/mcu/mymcu` directory where `mymcu` is the MCU you are porting to.
 Replace the name `mymcu` with a description of the MCU you are using.
-* create a `hw/mcu/mymcu/variant` director where the variant is the specific variant of the part you are usuing.
-Many MCU parts have variants with different capabilityes (RAM, FLASH etc) or different pinouts.
+* Create a `hw/mcu/mymcu/variant` directory where the variant is the specific variant of the part you are usuing.
+Many MCU parts have variants with different capabilities (RAM, FLASH etc) or different pinouts.
 Replace `variant` with a description of the variant of the part you are using.
-* create a `hw/mcu/mymcu/variant/pkg.yml` file.
+* Create a `hw/mcu/mymcu/variant/pkg.yml` file.
 Copy from another mcu and fill out the relevant information
-* create  `hw/mcu/mymcu/variant/include`,
-`hw/mcu/mymcu/variant/include/mcu`, and
+* Create  `hw/mcu/mymcu/variant/include`,`hw/mcu/mymcu/variant/include/mcu`, and
-a `hw/mcu/mymcu/variant/src` directories to contain the code for your mcu.
+`hw/mcu/mymcu/variant/src` directories to contain the code for your mcu.

 At this point there are two main tasks to complete.

-* Implement any os specific code required by the OS
+* Implement any OS-specific code required by the OS
-* Implement the hal functionality that you are looking for
+* Implement the HAL functionality that you are looking for

 Please contact the Mynewt development list for help and advice porting to new MCU.